 Planned Gifts

 Recognizing Planned Gifts

-Donor recognition walls help create a meaningful acknowledgement for planned giving.
+Donor recognition walls help create a meaningful acknowledgment for planned giving.
 If the planned gift is donated through a will or trust, the display provides a lasting testament to the donor’s legacy that loved ones can visit time and time again.

-The Difference Between Planned Gifts and Memorial Funds
+Planned Gifts vs. Memorial Funds

+Planned Gifts